Ever tried to cancel Amazon Music and got lost in all the plans and auto-renewal settings?

 Canceling during the free trial ensures no payment is processed once the trial ends.
 Your access continues until the final day of the trial period.

-- Go to Memberships & Subscriptions.
+- Select Memberships & Subscriptions

 How to Contact Amazon Customer Support to Cancel Amazon Music